Getting Started with Weather HAT

 Installing Raspberry Pi OS

-If you're a beginner, we'd recommend using a fresh image of 32 bit Raspberry Pi OS Full (previously known as Raspberry Pi OS with Desktop).
+If you're a beginner, we'd recommend using a fresh image of Raspberry Pi OS Full (previously known as Raspberry Pi OS with Desktop).
 The Full/Desktop version includes many of the software dependencies you'll need to run the examples, so makes for a more straightforward install.
 It also means you can plug your Pi into a monitor and navigate around using the GUI if you need to.

 Screenshot of Raspberry Pi Imager